Engin-Boot/capture-behavior-of-a-visit-counter-silent18knight/needs-facilities.md

 Scenario: Alert when seating capacity is full

 Given the seating hall with equal tokens
-When someone comes token is given
+When someone enters gets the token
 Then the tokens left will tell the hall in full or empty.